-Each customer that you create in the Replicated vendor portal has a unique license file.
-The customer uploads this license file to the Replicated admin console when they install or update your application.
+Each customer that you create in the Replicated vendor portal has a unique license ID.
+Your customers use their license when they install or update your application.

 Each customer license includes several fields that uniquely identify the customer and the application, specify the release channel, and define the customer's entitlements, such as if the license has an expiration date or what application functionality the customer can access.
 Replicated securely delivers these entitlements to the application and makes them available at installation or at runtime.

 Built-in and Custom License Fields